precice/precice.github.io/pages/docs/installation/installation-vm.md

 2. Start your terminal / command prompt and go to an empty directory.
 3. Run `vagrant init precice/precice-vm` to prepare the directory.
 4. Run `vagrant up` to download [the box](https://app.vagrantup.com/precice/boxes/precice-vm) (~4GB) and start the system.
-5. A window should eventually pop-up (or look for it in VirtualBox).
+5. Open VirtualBox: A new virtual machine should be running.
+Double-click to open its window.
 The login password in `vagrant`.

+Alternatively, you can connect to the vm while being able to use graphical applications using `vagrant ssh -- -Y`.

 After logging in, start a terminal (e.g. [terminator](https://gnome-terminator.org/)) from the applications menu.
 On the Desktop (`cd ~/Desktop/`) you can find the basic solverdummy examples, as well as the tutorials.

-Most adapters are already built and available in the home directory.
-In case of deal.II, you first need to copy the adapter from `~/dealii-adapter/` (built in 2D mode) wherever you need it.
-We are working on different aspects needed to make this experience better.

 You can turn off the system normally from the GUI and start it again with `vagrant up`.